casperwilkes/spring_notes/README.md

 * Imports some test data to the new tables

 **Note:**
-> I would recommend setting up a database config file or at least looking at the one in `app/configs/db.php`
+* _I would recommend setting up a database config file or at least looking at the one in `app/configs/db.php`_
+* _The default password for all of the accounts besides test is `password`_

 ### Routes ###